 Molecular Biology, Biochemistry, or related fields with proven interest in immunology.
 Candidates

 with experience in relevant immunological research will be given priority.
 Excellent written and

 spoken English skills are mandatory.

-Please send your application, preferably by email, until 4th of February 2017 to
+Please send your application, preferably by email to:

 Department of Microbiology & Immunology